 Schedule a meeting with human resources to inform them about your decision.
 You may choose to present them with a written resignation.
 If you choose to write a letter, keep it strictly professional.
 You don't have to offer up your reasons for leaving.

-Be truthful, polite, and maintain a professional attitude throughout the conversation.
+Be truthful and polite, and maintain a professional attitude throughout the conversation.
 Discuss a short transition plan and offer to help during the transition period.

 Be prepared for a harsh reaction from your employer as some bosses overreact to their employees' resignation.
 For your part, do everything you can to avoid drama.
 This is an emotional moment, but try to stay calm and professional throughout.